isabella-theme/isabella-discord/README.md

 You can use [Stylus](https://add0n.com/stylus.html) to use this css in the browser version of Discord, or [BeautifulDiscord](https://github.com/leovoel/BeautifulDiscord) to use it in the desktop version.

+Known issues:

+- early development, a lot of stuff is broken
+- all elements are renamed when Discord updates, so Isabella theme updates are slow

 ![screenshot](https://cdn.discordapp.com/attachments/410954878093885451/572507740518481930/unknown.png)

 **Need more help?** Get in touch!